on-the-t/on-the-t.github.io/_posts/2017-1-14-AO-Womens-Predictions.md

 <div class="getty embed image" style="background-color:#fff;display:inline-block;font-family:'Helvetica Neue',Helvetica,Arial,sans-serif;color:#a7a7a7;font-size:11px;width:100%;max-width:594px;float:left; padding:2%;"><div style="padding:0;margin:0;text-align:left;"><a href="http://www.gettyimages.com/detail/507520392" target="_blank" style="color:#a7a7a7;text-decoration:none;font-weight:normal !important;border:none;display:inline-block;">Embed from Getty Images</a></div><div style="overflow:hidden;position:relative;height:0;padding:66.666667% 0 0 0;width:100%;"><iframe src="//embed.gettyimages.com/embed/507520392?et=tFI7vuwaQWJSSm6sNzPkzQ&viewMoreLink=on&sig=l6es5GfFUyZ8LP1EXrG5LSHqxiUqS4W_nZdDQCibEEI=&caption=true" width="594" height="396" scrolling="no" frameborder="0" style="display:inline-block;position:absolute;top:0;left:0;width:100%;height:100%;margin:0;"></iframe></div><p style="margin:0;"></p></div>

 My previous post released GIG predictions for the men's draw.
 In this post, we focus on the women's event.
-As with the men's predictions, these forecasts are based on women's Elo ratings, which take into account a player's results, the difficulty of their opponents, and the recency of the results.
+As with the men's predictions, these forecasts are based on women's Elo ratings, which take into account a player's results, the difficulty of their opponents, and the recency of their results.
 We also make an adjustment for players, like Serena Williams and Sara Errani who cut their 2016 seasons short, which results in more bearish forecasts.
 Although we don't account for intangibles like player confidence or fitness, we do update ratings as the event progresses and the approach has worked well historically.

 Let's start with our favorites for the title...